biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 -   In-person (Columbus & Wooster) and Zoom hybrid

--   Mix of instruction/discussion with the entire group, and doing exercises in breakout groups of 3-4 people.
+-   Mix of instruction/discussion with the entire group, and exercises in groups of 3-4 people.

 -   When doing **exercises in breakout groups**, we encourage you: